presly808/JavaBaseCourse/week2_conditional_flows/lesson1_flow_control_if_block_simple/task1/task.md

-Welcome to new course section called **flow control (`if` block)**
+Welcome to the new course section called **flow control (`if` block)**

 As always, we start with a problem to present a solution.

-Let's assume our program should have instruction that are being ran on specific condition.
+Let's assume our program should have an instruction that is being run on a specific condition.

 Syntax:
 ```
-// expression that gives value of boolean type
+// expression that gives a value of boolean type
 // if true -> we run the commands inside the block
 if (<condition>) {
-    // instuctions
+    // instructions
 }
 ```
 ```
-// condition should have value of boolean type (true or false)
+// condition should have a value of boolean type (true or false)
 // so 8 < 10 gives true...
 if (8 < 10) {
     // logic if condition is true